dwightjack/vue-types/packages/docs/advanced/typescript.md

 </CodeExample>

 ::: tip
-The same prop types can be expressed composing VueTypes validators:
+The same prop types can be expressed by composing VueTypes validators:

 <CodeExample>